huberfe/huberfe.github.io/jobs.md

 - By the time of starting the position, you need to have finished the previous degree.

 - I prefer applications that were written by yourself, not AI.
+(I will reject applications that are clearly AI written)

 ## Details on the recruiting procedure for PhD students